 So here’s what I want you to do.

-The next time you’re in funk town and being crappy to yourself for not reaching your goals fast enough, or not being perfect, stop right there, take a pause, and acknowledge how far you’ve come.
+The next time you’re in funk town and being crappy to yourself for not reaching your goals fast enough or for not being perfect, stop right there, take a pause, and acknowledge how far you’ve come.
 Chances are, you need to give yourself a little gratitude and appreciation before moving on.

-Reflecting on your progress to bring appreciation into the present moment is the fuel you need to keep kicking ass toward your goals.
+Reflecting on your progress to bring appreciation into the present moment is the fuel that you need to keep kicking ass on your goals.
 Even if the improvement is slight, acknowledge it and give yourself some love.
 Those slight improvements build on each other and will carry you right on through to the finish line.

 And if you need reminding, refer here.